Adr-hyng/pr_EPES/Tools/README.txt

 	> Uncomment "#include "../configs/esp-tftespi-default-xpt2046_int.h"" for touchscreen, and "#include "../configs/esp-tftespi-default-notouch.h"" for display only.
 Select only one or just copy the content.
 	> Copy the "esp-tftespi_default_xpt2046_int.h" content (Touchscreen) or "esp-tftespi-default-notouch.h" (Display only) depending on the driver.
 	> Use Image Extern for Flash with C-arrays inside C-files.
 Better if use SD Card than Flash Memory.
+	> Remove pin D2 for uploading

 2. fastdup

 Troubleshooting:
 - If it goes white, and doesn't read touchscreen but displays check wires from touchscreen.
+- Change TFT_eSPI (Setup42) config's SPI Frequency, ESP32-READ is 40000000, and 40 MHz in Arduino IDE.
+While the TOUCH is 80000000, and 80MHz.